-- created the Legal Services Board (to oversee Approved Regulators) and the Office for Legal Complaints (to establish the Legal Ombudsman); - gave the Lord Chancellor power to make orders, including orders modifying who would be able to bring a complaint to the Legal Ombudsman; and extending the jurisdiction of the Legal Ombudsman to claims management services;1 - gave the Legal Services Board power to set requirements for the rules of Approved Regulators about how authorised persons handle complaints2 and cooperate with an ombudsman3; and - gave the Office for Legal Complaints power to make rules affecting which complaints can be handled by the Legal Ombudsman and how those complaints will be handled.
+- created the Legal Services Board (to oversee Approved Regulators) and the Office for Legal Complaints (to establish the Legal Ombudsman); - gave the Lord Chancellor power to make orders, including orders modifying who would be able to bring a complaint to the Legal Ombudsman. - gave the Legal Services Board power to set requirements for the rules of Approved Regulators about how authorised persons handle complaints and cooperate with an ombudsman2; and - gave the Office for Legal Complaints power to make rules affecting which complaints can be handled by the Legal Ombudsman and how those complaints will be handled.